vladyslav/Vinyl-Player/README.md

 <a href="https://imgur.com/AifOwl1"><img src="https://i.imgur.com/AifOwl1.gif" title="source: imgur.com" /></a>

 **Description:**
-Are you looking for a template, which you can use as a website for your blog?
-Check Blooger!
-It's simple, creative and beautiful.
-It consists of different blocks, which you can change as you wish.
+Are you fan of old vinyl players?
+Then you'll definitely enjoy this.
+It's simple, creative and beautiful app.
 Don't overthink just grab it and use:)
 ### [LIVE](https://richboyscrytoo.github.io/Vinyl-Player/)
 **Technologies used:**
  - HTML